Here are our Top 12 reasons to discontinue the absurd process of fluoridation

 - Fluoride causes dental fluorosis;

-- The dose cannot be controlled;
+- The dose of fluoride cannot be controlled;

 - Fluoridation is very clearly a violation of medical ethics;